stevemcghee/todo-app-go/REPO_ANALYSIS.md

 ![Code Growth: Main to GKE Deployment](branch_comparison.png)

-The stacked bar chart shows the cumulative growth from Main to GKE Base Deployment.
+The stacked bar chart shows the cumulative growth from Main to 2-gke-cicd-base.
 Each colored segment represents a code category, with the total height showing complete line count.

 ## Summary